 Todd Bensman currently serves as the Texas-based Senior National Security Fellow for the Center for Immigration Studies (CIS), a Washington, D.C. policy institute for which he writes and speaks about the nexus between immigration and national security.
 He has testified before Congress as an expert witness and regularly appears on radio and television outlets such as Fox News.
 Separately, he writes about homeland security for Townhall, The Federalist, and other publications.
 He serves as a Writing Fellow for the Middle East Forum.
 He teaches terrorism as an adjunct lecturer for Texas State University in San Marcos, Texas.
 Follow Todd on Twitter @BensmanTodd.

 For nearly a decade prior to joining CIS in August 2018, Bensman led counter-terrorism intelligence efforts for the Texas Department of Public Safety’s Intelligence and Counterterrorism Division and its multi-agency fusion center.
-Prior to his homeland security work, Bensman worked for 23 years as a journalist, covering national security after 9/11 for major newspapers and earning two National Press Club awards for foreign reporting.
-He has worked more than 25 countries ranging from China and Africa to the Middle East, Mexico, and throughout Central America.
+Prior to his homeland security work, Bensman worked for 23 years as a journalist, covering national security after 9/11 for major newspapers.

 Prior to his government service, Bensman worked on staff for The Dallas Morning News, CBS, and Hearst Newspapers, covering the FBI, federal law enforcement and serving on investigative teams.
-He reported extensively on national security issues after 9/11 and worked throughout the world.
+He reported extensively on national security issues after 9/11 and worked in more than 25 countries.
 As an investigative special projects reporter in Texas, he authored long-form public service stories with emphases on homeland security and counterterrorism efforts.
 His reporting on migration from Islamic countries and cross-border gun smuggling to cartels earned two National Press Club awards (2008 and 2009), an Inter-American Press Association award, and two Texas Institute of Letters awards.
 His domestic reporting on corruption and government accountability spurred numerous federal investigations, indictments and convictions.